xaaha/hulak/README.md

 # Elevator Pitch

 If you’ve ever wanted to treat your API workflows like a regular code repository, Hulak is the tool for you.
-It’s a fast, lightweight, file-based API client for the terminal that lets you call, and manage API requests and responses using YAML files.
+It’s a fast, lightweight, file-based API client that lets you call, manage API requests and responses using YAML files.

 # Getting Started